EmilyK/Quali-Hewa/README.md

 a_reading.save()
 ```

-If you want to in the future get the readings at a station
+If you want to get readings in the future at a particular station

 ```python